-Literal it overlooks Brockley.
+Literal, it overlooks Brockley.
 The name Brockley was first recorded in the 12thCentury as Brocele in 1182.
 Over the next couple of hundred years it mutated to Brocleg, recorded in 1226, Brokele in 1270, Brokle in 1278, Brockele in 1328 and Brockley in 1690.
-Interpretations of the name have been mixed the most common being that it comes from two Old English word brocc and lēah meaning a woodland clearing frequented by badgers.
+Interpretations of the name have been mixed, the most common being that it comes from two Old English word brocc and lēah meaning a woodland clearing frequented by badgers.
 But this is uncertain.
 Another suggestion is that it means a woodland clearing by a brook.
-A third suggestion is that it was named after the owner, Broca and Beora are thought to be nicknames meaning the bear is decidedly uncertain.
+A third suggestion, that it was named after the owner, Broca or Beora (thought to be nicknames meaning the bear) is decidedly uncertain.

 85 total views, 1 views today